ministryofjustice/hmpps-micro-frontend-components/readme/incorporating.md

 }
 ```

-The components api will return stringified html along with links to any css and javascript filed required for the component.
+The components api will return stringified html along with links to any css and javascript files required for the component.

 Add a call for these components for each page that requires them.
 As the header and footer will likely be used on all pages, it is recommended to add a middleware function to call the endpoints and make available to the view using res.locals.